graphcommerce-org/graphcommerce/docs/content/getting-started/readme.md

 - A minimal set of components you would most likelely modify for your project
 - The main layout component, which renders header, navigation and footer
 - A set of boilerplate pages, which handle url routing
-- Basic global styles in ThemeProvider.tsx provided by [Mui ↗](https://mui.com/customization/default-theme/)
+- Basic global styles in theme.ts provided by
+  [Mui ↗](https://mui.com/customization/default-theme/)
 - Interface translation files